 3) Keep a good torch permanently in the car.

 4) Keep a windshield ice scraper in the car.
 It will come in handy after a heavy snowfall overnight if your car was parked in the open.
-Some Japanese fold their wiper blades away from the glass if heavy snow is impending.
+It is advisable to fold the wiper blades away from the glass if heavy snow is impending.
 This prevents the blades from cracking and makes it easier to de-ice the windshield later.

 5) Lastly, avoid using the horn in Japan.
 It is considered bad manners.